What Is Corporation Tax (CT)? A Simple Guide for UK Limited Companies & Company Directors

 • Late filing or payment can trigger automatic penalties and interest from HMRC.

 Make sure to check out all the other tax deadlines on our blog.
+This is particularly relevant when considering the benefits of an Ltd for creatives, where profits can be retained and planned.

-6. Corporation tax rate in 2025/26
+7. Corporation tax rate in 2025/26

 The main rate of corporation tax in the UK is set by the government and can change depending on the financial year.